JuanHenrique04/desafio-dti-seguran-a/README.md

 # Desafio-dti-seguranca

-# Relatório de Teste do Capture de Flag
+# Relatório de Teste do Capture the Flag

 ## 1. Resumo Executivo
 - **Data do Teste:** 19/09/2024